Benvenuto in Italia!

 Your journey will whisk you into a world of immense beauty, culture, history and most importantly, music.
 Not only is music traditionally one of the cultural symbols of Italian identity, but it holds an important position in both society and politics.
 The music of Italy ranges across a broad spectrum, from instrumental to vocal to theatrical.
 Italian contribution in such areas as musical scales, harmony, notation, and theater enabled the development of opera and much of modern European classical music, such as the concerto and symphony.
 One can still hear the sounds of Claudio Monteverde and Giuseppe Verdi sounding through the narrow streets.

-Enjoy a concert tour of Italy, and let yourself by immersed in all that Rome and Sorrento has to offer as you share your music with local people.
+Enjoy a concert tour of Rome and Sorrento, Italy.
+Experience all that Rome and Sorrento have to offer as you share your music with local people.

 Depart North America for Rome, Italy.
 Bon Voyage!